ChambareNil/Sonly-liv/Readme.md

 👉🏻 Then go to the App Manager.

-👉🏻 In the app manager, you have to click on the SonyLIV  application.
+👉🏻 In the app manager, you have to click on the SonlyLIV  application.

 👉🏻 Then go to Storage.